#visa

 • 3 years for 70 – 80 points

-Throughout these specified periods, other requirements must be fulfilled, such as the prompt payment of taxes, health insurance, and pensions.
-Now, let’s delve into the detailed requirements.
+Throughout these specified periods, other requirements must still be fulfilled, such as the prompt payment of taxes, health insurance, and pensions.

 Requirements for Permanent Resident Status